Evil Uno: Other media

 On December 24, 2012, Uno appeared on a new YouTube channel called, TheNerdSlam.
 He, along with a group of friends, created the channel, which consists of two different web shows.
 One is called 4-Play where Uno plays various video games with friends.
 The other is a food show called Stu's Kitchen, hosted by Stupefied.

 Uno is heavily involved in the charity "Fighting Back", which was set up in memory of professional wrestler Phrank Morin to raise money for the Canadian Cancer Society.
 Uno and his partner Player Dos have been part of multiple wrestling events for the charity since its creation in 2011.
 On August 14, 2015, during a 24-hour gaming stream for the charity, Uno, and Dos were given the nicknames "The Big Dog" and "The Wildcat" respectively by the video game streaming group, newLEGACYinc, who were running the Fighting Back stream that year.
 Uno and Dos debuted their new nicknames at 2015 Fighting Back: Wrestling with Cancer event the next day, while teaming with Último Dragón in a Trios match against Pinkie Sanchez and EYFBO.

 Player Uno appears on posters in the video game Guacamelee!

 As of October 6, 2021 Uno began co-hosting the online show Ranking of Evil on Giant Bomb.

 Personal life

 Dansereau worked as a web specialist for the Canadian federal government.

-He is married and affectionately refers to his wife as "Mrs. Uno".
+He was married and affectionately referred to his wife as "Mrs. Uno".